hunk7/Firethon-Register-Login-AdminLogin-FileSystemPrivacy/README.md

 Firethon - Signup & Login - Php -- You are NOT allowed to re-distribute our template file for any reason on your template sites or template collection sites.

+Note : Match User uid with the Condition for Admin Access

 THANK YOU

 - HTML5